webyda/skick/README.md

 1. The shard actor creates an Actor object.
 2. The shard actor runs the actor's declarative function on the actor object.
-3. The function stores the actor's state in its closure, and registers message handlers (behaviors in actor terminology), daemons and other necessary methods.
+3. The function stores the actor's state in the closures of the functions defined within, and registers message handlers (behaviors in actor terminology), daemons and other necessary methods.
 4. The actor runs the on_start method if one has been registered.
-5. The actor starts separate task for the daemons (be careful of race conditions).
+5. The actor starts separate tasks for the daemons (be careful of race conditions).
 6. The actor starts the message processing loop in the main task.

-In practice, defining actors is done through the actor method in some Skick instance
+In practice, defining actors is done through the `actor` method in some Skick instance
 ```python
 @skick.actor(actor_name)
 def function_name(actor_instance, init_message):